30 BEAUTIFUL Banff Lakes You Have To Visit

 cameron canoeing on moraine lake with canadian flad

-Moraine Lake is easily the most iconic lake in Canada, and the lake was even featured on the Canadian twenty-dollar bill.
-The brilliant turquoise color lake is set within a natural amphitheater called the Ten Peaks that tower above the lake.
+Moraine Lake is easily the most iconic lake in Canada, and it was even featured on the Canadian twenty-dollar bill at one point.
+The brilliant turquoise lake is set within a natural amphitheater called the Ten Peaks, which tower above it.
 It is a magnificent sight to see in person, and there is hardly a more soul-stirring scene on earth.
 What’s better is getting out on a Moraine Lake hike to see the lake from above!

-Moraine Lake is about an hour’s drive from Banff town and only twenty minutes further than Lake Louise.
+Moraine Lake is about an hour’s drive from the Town of Banff, and only twenty minutes further than Lake Louise.
 With its rising popularity and millions of Instagram location tags, you used to have to arrive around 5 a.m. to grab a parking spot between June and September.
-Now, private vehicles are no longer allowed at Moraine Lake, and there are new ways to get there, like the Moraine Lake Shuttle.
+However, now private vehicles are no longer allowed at Moraine Lake, and there are new ways to get there, like the Moraine Lake Shuttle or by joining a private tour.
+To see Moraine Lake, you must have a plan of action before visiting, as it’s not as easy as driving to the parking lot.

-Once you reach Moraine Lake you’ll realize that all the effort was worth it, and it will without a doubt take your breath away.
-Once there hike up the Rockpile Trail for an even better view, after consider renting a canoe to paddle under the peaks.
+Once you reach Moraine Lake, you’ll realize that all the effort was worth it, and it will undoubtedly take your breath away.
+Once there, make sure to hike up the Rockpile Trail for an even better view.
+After that, consider renting a canoe to paddle under the peaks.

 Lake Louise